SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > > - location: root-project/CONTRIBUTING.md
 > > - cheer: Give a super nice welcome to contributors!
 > > - introduction: Overview of the document
-> > - how-to: Cover one or two examples of contributions and time frame
+> > - how-to: Show one or two examples of contributions and time frame
 > >
 > > References:
 > > - https://rubygarage.org/blog/how-contribute-to-open-source-projects